The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

 \subsection{Forecast with LBG Synthetic Spectra}

-We construct a single synthetic dataset of 1,000 LBG/$\deg^2$ over a 5,000 deg$^2$ footprint following a similar approach as the DESI mocks described in \citep{2024Herrera:Quickquasars, KP6s6-Cuceu,Y3.lya-s1.Casas.2025}: \begin{enumerate}[noitemsep] \item \textbf{Density field simulations:} We use the Quasi-Linear implementation of \texttt{CoLoRe}~\github{https://github.com/damonge/CoLoRe}~\citep{Ramirez2022,Y3.lya-s1.Casas.2025} to generate a Gaussian random field matching an input matter power spectrum, and draw LBG positions via Poisson sampling assuming a density distribution, $n(z)$, similar to our COSMOS sample, rescaled to 1000 LBGs/$\deg^2$ (see \Cref{fig:dn_dz_lbg_qso}).
+For the LBG forecasts, we construct a single synthetic dataset of 1,000 LBG/$\deg^2$ over a 5,000 deg$^2$ footprint, employing the following methodology. \begin{enumerate}[noitemsep] \item \textbf{Density field simulations:} We use the Quasi-Linear implementation of \texttt{CoLoRe}~\github{https://github.com/damonge/CoLoRe}~\citep{Ramirez2022,Y3.lya-s1.Casas.2025} to generate a Gaussian random field matching an input matter power spectrum, and draw LBG positions via Poisson sampling assuming a density distribution, $n(z)$, similar to our COSMOS sample, rescaled to 1000 LBGs/$\deg^2$ (see \Cref{fig:dn_dz_lbg_qso}).
 For simplicity, we assume a quasar-like linear bias evolution model.

 At this same stage, we generate density and velocity fields along the line-of-sight (also referred to as skewers) associated with each mock LBG.
 At last, we use \texttt{LyaCoLoRe}~\github{https://github.com/igmhub/LyaCoLoRe}~\citep{Farr2020_LyaCoLoRe} to post-process these skewers into a transmitted flux fraction field via a Fluctuating Gunn-Petterson Approximation (FGPA), also incorporating small-scale corrections and redshift-space distortions. \item \textbf{Synthetic Spectra generation:} Each mock LBG is assigned a random $r$-band magnitude drawn from the observed COSMOS distribution (in redshift and magnitude).
 Then, we use the \texttt{quickquasars} script~\github{https://github.com/desihub/desisim/blob/main/py/desisim/scripts/quickquasars.py}~\citep{2024Herrera:Quickquasars} to generate mock spectra, using a common LBG continuum template (redshifted and magnitude-scaled, accordingly).
 We use \texttt{specsim} package~\github{https://github.com/desihub/specsim}~\citep{Kirkby:2016} to introduce DESI-like instrumental noise assuming two‐hour nominal dark‐time exposures (no moon, 1.1" seeing, airmass 1.0) for each LBG.
 This configuration results in an average in forest SNR of 0.33 \AA$^{-1}$ for our mock spectra.
 We do not include contamination due to metals, HCDs, or redshift errors. \end{enumerate}

+For the quasar forecasts, we generate a corresponding synthetic spectra dataset (also without contaminants) that emulates the characteristics expected for the completed DESI \lya\ survey.
+The procedure follows the same methodology used for the mocks in previous DESI \lyaf\ analyses~\cite[e.g.,][]{2024Herrera:Quickquasars, Y3.lya-s1.Casas.2025, KP6s6-Cuceu}.